-LIHTC housing is concentrated on the western tracts of the City and are also in close proximity to areas where there is a concentrated Black population.
+LIHTC housing is concentrated on the western tracts of the City and are also near areas where there is a concentrated Black population.
 Other HUD Multifamily housing units are located on the eastern side of the City where there is a lower concentrated Black population.
 This partly explains why there are less Black households residing in that housing category than the other housing category types.

 Hispanics and Publicly Supported Housing